Henry "Crip" Heard

-Henry "Crip" Heard (November 11, 1924 – September 11, 1991) was an American professional dancer who appeared mostly in black vaudeville theaters and nightclubs during the late 1940s and 50s.
+Henry "Crip" Heard (November 11, 1924 – September 11, 1991) was an American professional dancer who appeared mostly in Black vaudeville theaters and nightclubs during the late 1940s and 50s.
 What distinguished Heard from nearly all his peers was that he was a double amputee, dancing with only one leg and one arm.
 And lacking a sufficient stump for wearing an artificial leg, he walked using a crutch that he danced both with and without.

+Early life

-Born in Memphis, Tennessee, Heard became a professional dancer at around age thirteen.
+Henry "Crip" Heard was born in November 11, 1924, in Memphis, Tennessee.
+Heard became a professional dancer at around age thirteen.
 In his late teens or early twenties, he lost his right arm and right leg near his home in Memphis, where a train hit the automobile in which he was riding.

+Career

 In his mid twenties, Heard appeared in the 1949 film Boarding House Blues, a black-cast musical comedy.
 This film starred Moms Mabley as a struggling boarding house proprietor whose tenants rallied to save their home by putting on a show.
 The film featured performances by black entertainers including Dusty Fletcher, the Berry Brothers, Lucky Millinder, and Una Mae Carlisle.
 Heard appeared in a two-minute dance sequence, one of the few surviving video recordings of his work.
 Heard later appeared (possibly in 1951) on the television series You Asked for It in a four-minute performance, during which he did tap dance, the rumba, and the boogie-woogie.

 Heard was not the only physically disabled African-American artist, nor even the only one-legged black professional dancer of his time.
 Clayton "Peg Leg" Bates, for example, had a long career including dancing twice for the King and Queen of England in the 1930s and appearing 19 times on The Ed Sullivan Show during the 1950s and 60s.
 A 1955 issue of Jet magazine had a photo of Bates and Heard together, "taking to the air with ease, [tossing] aside their peg and crutch to show their agility during a backstage get-together at the Chicago Theater."